 Health Law Clinic:

-Regardless of the precise design of the Clinic, students will have an opportunity to develop fundamental lawyering skills, closely examine legal ethics in the context of health law practice, as well as explore their professional identities.
-We anticipate students will hone skills in areas such as client interviewing and counseling, cross cultural competency, legal problem solving, drafting, legal research, prioritization of legal needs, legislative advocacy, and oral and written persuasion.
-Students will also gain substantive legal knowledge in the relevant areas of health law, including potentially adult guardianship law, benefits law, health privacy and health insurance law.
+Students will have an opportunity to develop fundamental lawyering skills, closely examine legal ethics in the context of health law practice, as well as explore their professional identities.
+Students will hone skills in areas such as client interviewing and counseling, cross cultural competency, legal problem solving, drafting, legal research, prioritization of legal needs, legislative advocacy, and oral and written persuasion.
+Students will also gain substantive legal knowledge in the relevant areas of health law, including benefits law, health privacy, health insurance law, and potentially adult guardianship law.

 We will approach our work through a health equity and access to justice lens, with a focus on how legal needs impact individual and population health.
 We will also approach our cases through a disability rights lens and explore intersectional impacts of poverty, race, and other identities on the social determinants of health (SDOH).